CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ```

 That substitution is useful to create labels and symbols that can not be redefined.
 Value of the argument is string.
-Optionally, argument can have the default value
+Optionally, argument can has the default value
 which will be used if no argument value is not given in a macro call.

 List of the argument definition: